Mistralys/skyrim-notes/README.md

 ## Editing textures

-### Jargon
+### Lexicon

-- DDS: Specialized texture file that also contains Mipmaps.
+- **DDS**: Specialized texture file that also contains Mipmaps.
-- Normal map: Relief, topography or bump map.
+- **Normal map**: Relief, topography or bump map.
 A separate texture file that contains the elevation information, as companion to the visual texture file.
-- Mipmaps: Different sized versions of a texture used depending on the player's distance from the textured object.
+- **Mipmaps**: Different sized versions of a texture used depending on the player's distance from the textured object.
 Since an object far away does not need the full sized texture, a smaller version is used.
-Mipmaps are typcially generated automatically when saving the texture file.
+Mipmaps are typcially generated automatically an directly integrated into the DDS file.
+- **Alpha channel**: Also called *specular* layer.
+This does not actually give the texture transparency, it determines how glossy it is.
+The more opaque the layer is (=no transparency), the glossier the result is.

 ### DDS Files